02 Capabilities

 • M&A technology diligence when the firm is acquiring or being acquired

-The Managing Partner wants a tech strategy and the IT vendor's "strategy" is selling you more of their products.
-Or you're approaching a generational transition and the next generation of partners has different expectations.
-Or you're in the middle of an M&A discussion and the diligence on your tech stack is going badly.
+Trigger: The Managing Partner wants a tech strategy and the IT vendor’s “strategy” is selling you more of their products.
+Or you’re approaching a generational transition and the next generation of partners has different expectations.

-Want to know which of these matters most for your firm?
+Want to know which of these matter most for your firm?